Ghost-chu/QuickShop-Reremake/README.md

 - Checks a player can open a chest before letting them create a shop!
 - UUID support

+##Contribute
+If you're a developer, you can contribute to the QuickShop code!
+Just make a fork, then make a pull request when you're done!
+Please try to follow [Google Java Style](https://google.github.io/styleguide/javaguide.html).
+Also do not increase the plugin version number.
+Thank you very much!

 ##Bukkit page
 You can find the project page here: http://dev.bukkit.org/bukkit-plugins/quickshop-notlikeme/